source-separation/tutorial/_sources/intro/open_src_projects.md

 do a deep dive into all of them.
 But there's only so much time, so we choose `nussl` and `Scaper` for a few reasons:

-- **We believe that the combination of `nussl`+`Scaper` provides a solid foundation for all source separation projects.** We hope to convince you of the utility of both of these projects as you work through this tutorial.
+- **The combination of `nussl`+`Scaper` provides a solid foundation for all source separation projects.** These projects provide solutions for networks, data, evaluation, and interaction all in one.

 - **The lessons we will explore in these two projects extend beyond them.**
   There are many common themes and design patterns in this area of research, and as we progress you will start to see the themes again and again.
-We believe that `nussl`+`Scaper` is a good way to explore these themes so that you can understand _any_ modern source separation system.
+We believe that `nussl`+`Scaper` is a good way to explore these themes so that you can understand the structure of modern source separation systems.

 - **We are the primary developers for these projects.** We _really_ understand these tools because, well, we built them!
 That means we are well equipped to